 Accessible formats (braille, large print, and audio recordings) of SBE-adopted instructional materials for students with disabilities may be requested from the Clearinghouse for Specialized Media and Technology (CSMT) located at the California Department of Education, as a free service.
 For further information please visit the CSMT web page or email CSMT.

 On November 9, 2017, the California Department of Education (SBE) adopted 10 out of the 12 History-Social Science instructional programs submitted for recommendation by the Instructional Quality Commission.
-The SBE did not adopt two programs submitted by Houghton Mifflin Harcourt.
 The Clearinghouse for Specialized Media and Technology (CSMT) is preparing for the receipt of the final versions of the 2017 H-SS instructional materials and electronic copies from publishers to begin the process of creating alternate accessible formats in April 2018.
 The San Diego LRDC will receive final versions of the newly adopted materials in April 2018 as well.
 A complete adoption report and a full listing of these materials may be found on the first link below.

 2018 Science Instructional Materials Adoption

-In January 2018, the California Department of Education (CDE) will hold a meeting for publishers to discuss the participation process regarding the submission of instructional materials aligned to Next Generation Science Standards for state recommendation.
+There are 20 publishers that submitted a total of 33 programs for grades K-8.
 CDE and members of the Instructional Quality Commission (IQC) will train reviewers appointed by the State Board of Education in April 2018.
 The San Diego LRDC will receive Instructional materials in late April, ready for public display on May 21, 2018.
 SBE will provide an officialized list of which programs were and weren't approved in November 2018.
 The San Diego LRDC will host an instructional materials fair showcasing those materials in early 2019.

 2018 Draft of the Computer Science Standards